Your options for legal or financial advice on divorce or dissolution

 A financial adviser can advise on issues such as how to divide assets in the most tax-efficient way and how to invest the proceeds of a divorce or dissolution settlement.

-- Specialist advice may be valuable in financially-complex divorce or dissolution cases.
+- Specialist advice might be valuable in financially-complex divorce or dissolution cases.

 - Using a financial adviser will add to the overall costs of divorce or dissolution.